Ultramarine-Linux/kde-settings/README.md

 ## SOP for new version releases

 1. Update ultramarine-backgrounds
-2. Don't forget to Update this package to point to the new backgrounds file
+2. Don't forget to Update the [plasma theme](https://github.com/Ultramarine-Linux/ultramarine-kde-theme) to point to the new file